 As a company that manufactures and sells pharmaceutical products, quasi-drugs, cosmetics and medical devices, Lion complies with such legal requirements and operates an appropriate marketing framework.
 Lion has created a manual for compliance with the GVP Ordinance for use in safety control.
 Safety control is carried out in accordance with this manual and managed by the safety control director.
 Furthermore, the safety control director manages the safety control divisions, and the general marketing director provides oversight to ensure proper operations and conducts post-marketing safety control.
 The safety control divisions operate according to internal manuals, including implementing post-marketing safety measures for the products Lion sells, collecting and evaluating safety data about pharmaceutical and other products, and, as needed, implementing safety measures.

 Twice a year, the safety control divisions provide education and training to divisions that implement safety control to better promote the proper use of pharmaceutical and other products.

 To further enhance the safety of the pharmaceutical products it sells, Lion has been a member of the Japan Self-Medication Industry, an organization of OTC drug manufacturers, since 1978.
-As of May 2021, Itsuo Hama, the Chairman of Lion’s Board of Directors, serves as a vice chair of said organization.
-The Japan Self-Medication Industry works to provide information about the correct use of OTC drugs and examines all kinds of issues related to OTC drugs, for example, researching how to make drug instructions easier to read and understand.
+A representative from Lion serves as a vice chair of said organization.
+The Japan Self-Medication Industry works to provide information about the correct use of OTC drugs and examines all kinds of issues related to OTC drugs, for example, researching how to make drug package inserts easier to read and understand.